komorebi8/rest/README.md

 It can generate restful api quickly by defining a struct.

-For example, writing this code, and you can GET and POST on "localhost:8080/api/product", also POST, DELETE and PUT on "localhost:8080/api/product/:id".
+For example, writing this code, and you can GET and POST on "localhost:8080/api/product", also GET, POST, DELETE and PUT on "localhost:8080/api/product/:id".

     package main
     import (